 She took her hands, and happily explained, “You and Mewtwo are life-mates, even after death.
 You helped strengthen and renew that bond, didn't you feel it?
 A burning feeling?”
 Her smile widened at Mew's shocked expression, eyes sparkling with joy.
 “Excuse me for being so excited over it, it was the first time I saw a couple being sealed together.
 Personally, anyway.”

 The Legendary could hardly believe what she heard, but the peaceful, warm sensation deep inside her was testifying of it otherwise.
 It had been so overwhelming, she could hardly handle it herself.
 Even Mewtwo had been struggling throughout it.
 Strangely enough, however, she could have sworn it was circulating through them both the entire time so they shared the same amount... and the same emotions and pain.
 She had felt that very lust creeping up inside of him, threatening to repeat itself.
-She herself could barely fight it off, and begged for a release.
-He must have heard her, for no sooner had it manifested itself it was repelled.
+She herself could barely fight it off with her love, and begged for a release.
+He had heard her, for no sooner had it manifested itself it was repelled.

 It was then she knew he truly loved her, and she wanted nothing more than for them to always be together.
 She didn't want him to leave, but knew in her heart that their current conditions would have made it impossible without consequences.
 As much as it hurt, she had been at peace, like she knew everything would be okay from then on, no matter what happened.

-Her thoughts and heart set on Mewtwo's well-being, she felt great pain and sorrow crying out from his depths, along with a plea for death.
-However, it was his love for her, his desires to keep her pure no matter what Legion was going to throw in his way, and the hope that she would return that helped him keep his will to live.
-Despite everything the demon had crushed to reach his soul, it was that, and one other thing Mew knew he couldn't take away.
+Her thoughts and heart set on Mewtwo's wellbeing, Mew felt once more the great pain and sorrow crying out from his depths, along with a plea for death.
+However, there was also his love for her, his desire to keep her pure no matter what Legion was going to throw in his way.
+There was a growing hope in his heart that she would return, rekindling his will to live.
+Despite everything the demon had crushed to reach his soul, it was that love and their new special bond he could never take away.

 It made her smile to know she had his heart forever.